NikolaiRadke/Noko/mp3/README.md

 | 081-110 | Time based events       |
 | 110     | Birthday song           |

-011-110 has been spoken by my fellow actor [Carsten Caniglia](http://www.carstencaniglia.com) Why?
+011-110 has been spoken by my fellow actor [Carsten Caniglia](http://www.carstencaniglia.com).
+Why?
-He has done a great job. - moreover i don't want to listen to my own voice every day, especially when development takes more than a year!
+He has done a great job - moreover i don't want to listen to my own voice every day, especially when development takes more than a year!